mongodb/docs-relational-migrator/source/includes/database-connections/connect-to-db-steps-part-1.rst

    In the :guilabel:`Database type` drop-down, select |db-type|.

+.. step:: Add a connection string

+   You can enter a connection string directly, or create a connection string by entering your database information.

-.. step:: To enter a connection string directly:
+   To enter a connection string directly:

       a.
 Above :guilabel:`JDBC URI`, enable the :guilabel:`Enter URI manually` toggle.

       #.
 Paste your connection string into the :guilabel:`JDBC URI`.

+   To create a connection string, enter the following: